dima-brook/w3f_application/xpdiem.md

 We are aspiring to create an automated toolbox that will generate valid code in Move, which could be further validated and compiled to byte-code and interact with the Diem blockchain.
 We will write the currently nonexistent libraries for NFT creation in Move, meeting the ERC-721 and ERC-1155 standards.

-Connection to Polkadot will be implemented via a VM Hub Layer Substrate palette, where our auto generated code in Move will be processed.
+Connection to Polkadot will be implemented via a VM Hub Layer Substrate palette, where our auto generated code in Move will be processed and serialized in Solidity.
 All the applications produced by our platform will use this pallet to interact with other blockchains and smart contracts via Polkadot.

 ### Project Details